Trusted WordPress tutorials, when you need them most.

 Once you do that, click the ‘Publish’ button to store your settings.

-Then, head over to the Accommodation » Rates page and click the ‘Add New Rate’ button.
+Now that the system knows the dates, you can set the prices.
+Head over to the Accommodation » Rates page and click ‘Add New Rate.

 Click Create Rate button